 The swollen white beans enter the second drying-phase.
 At 12-13% moisture content the coffee turns dark green, a colour that depicts semi-washed coffee.
 This processing method increases the coffee’s body and intensity and is commonly found in Brazilian and Indonesian coffees.

-Below you will find our semi-washed processed coffees.
+Below you find all our coffees, including the semi-washed coffees.